owainlewis/salesforce/README.md

 This returns a map of information about your account including an authorization token that will allow you to make requests to the REST API.

-The repsonse looks something like this
+The response looks something like this

 ```clojure
 {:id "https://login.salesforce.com/id/1234",